ShaheerS171/Git-Conflict-Arbitrator/README.md

     return user
 ```

-## 📖 Motivation
+## Motivation

 While collaborating on a GitHub project, I encountered my first merge conflict after making improvements to an existing codebase.
 Although Git clearly showed where the conflict occurred, understanding how to combine two different implementations without breaking functionality was much more difficult than expected.

 Resolving the conflict manually took considerable time and required carefully understanding the purpose behind both versions of the code.
-That experience inspired the idea behind **Git-Conflict Arbitrator**—an AI-powered assistant that analyzes both developers' intentions instead of simply comparing text differences.
+That experience inspired the idea behind **Git-Conflict Arbitrator** an AI powered assistant that analyzes both developers intentions instead of simply comparing text differences.

 Rather than forcing developers to manually decide which code to keep, the application evaluates both implementations, understands the feature goals, and produces a unified, production-ready solution while explaining the reasoning behind every decision.

 ---

-# 🎯 The Problem It Solves
+# The Problem It Solves

 Merge conflicts are a normal part of collaborative software development, but resolving them correctly often requires understanding **why** each developer changed the code—not just **what** they changed.